LiqTech International (NASDAQ:LIQT) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research report report published on Thursday.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a report issued on Saturday.
+The brokerage issued a sell rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings results on Thursday, May 11th.
+LiqTech International (NASDAQ:LIQT – Get Rating) last announced its earnings results on Thursday, May 11th.
 The company reported ($0.40) earnings per share (EPS) for the quarter.
-LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
-The business had revenue of $4.01 million for the quarter.
+The business had revenue of $4.01 million during the quarter.
+LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.

 Institutional Investors Weigh In On LiqTech International